-189 Committee on the Rights of Persons with Disabilities, List of issues to be taken up in connection with the consideration of the initial report of Spain (CRPD/C/ESP/1), concerning articles 1 to 33 of the Convention on the Rights of Persons with Disabilities, 2011, CRPD/C/ESP/Q/1.
+&lt;sup>189 Committee on the Rights of Persons with Disabilities, List of issues to be taken up in connection with the consideration of the initial report of Spain (CRPD/C/ESP/1), concerning articles 1 to 33 of the Convention on the Rights of Persons with Disabilities, 2011, CRPD/C/ESP/Q/1.

-190 See e.g. Australia's Initial Report under the Convention on the Rights of Persons with Disabilities, 2010, CRPD/C/AUS/1; Implementation of the Convention on the Rights of Persons with Disabilities, Initial reports submitted by States Parties under Article 35 of the Convention, China, 2010, CRPD/C/CHN/1; Initial Report of the Republic of Azerbaijan about the implementation of the UN Convention "On the Rights of Persons with Disabilities", 2011, CRPD/C/AZE/1; UK Initial Report on the UN Convention on the Rights of Persons with Disabilities, 2011, CRPD/C/GBR/1.
+&lt;sup>190 See e.g. Australia's Initial Report under the Convention on the Rights of Persons with Disabilities, 2010, CRPD/C/AUS/1; Implementation of the Convention on the Rights of Persons with Disabilities, Initial reports submitted by States Parties under Article 35 of the Convention, China, 2010, CRPD/C/CHN/1; Initial Report of the Republic of Azerbaijan about the implementation of the UN Convention "On the Rights of Persons with Disabilities", 2011, CRPD/C/AZE/1; UK Initial Report on the UN Convention on the Rights of Persons with Disabilities, 2011, CRPD/C/GBR/1.

-191 Implementation of the Convention on the Rights of Persons with Disabilities, Initial reports submitted by States Parties under Article 35 of the Convention, China, supra note 190 at para.
+&lt;sup>191 Implementation of the Convention on the Rights of Persons with Disabilities, Initial reports submitted by States Parties under Article 35 of the Convention, China, supra note 190 at para.
 60.

-$^{^{192}}$ Initial Report of the Republic of Azerbaijan about the implementation of the UN Convention "On the Rights of Persons with Disabilities", supra note 190 at 17.
+&lt;sup>192 Initial Report of the Republic of Azerbaijan about the implementation of the UN Convention "On the Rights of Persons with Disabilities", supra note 190 at 17.

-193 Australia's Initial Report under the Convention on the Rights of Persons with Disabilities, supra note 190 at paras.
+Australia's Initial Report under the Convention on the Rights of Persons with Disabilities, supra note 190 at paras.
 79-84.

-194 Ibid. at paras.
+&lt;sup>194 Ibid. at paras.
 81-82.

-- 3. Anyone arrested or detained on a criminal charge shall be brought promptly before a judge or other officer authorized by law to exercise judicial power and shall be entitled to trial within a reasonable time or to release.
+- 2. Anyone who is arrested shall be informed, at the time of arrest, of the reasons for his arrest and shall be promptly informed of any charges against him. - 3.
+Anyone arrested or detained on a criminal charge shall be brought promptly before a judge or other officer authorized by law to exercise judicial power and shall be entitled to trial within a reasonable time or to release.
 It shall not be the general rule that persons awaiting trial shall be detained in custody, but release may be subject to guarantees to appear for trial, at any other stage of the judicial proceedings, and, should occasion arise, for execution of the judgement. - 4.
 Anyone who is deprived of his liberty by arrest or detention shall be entitled to take proceedings before a court, in order that that court may decide without delay on the lawfulness of his detention and order his release if the detention is not lawful. - 5.
-Anyone who has been the victim of unlawful arrest or detention shall have an enforceable right to compensation.195
+Anyone who has been the victim of unlawful arrest or detention shall have an enforceable right to compensation.

 Under Article 9, the Human Rights Committee (HRC), the treaty-monitoring body for the ICCPR, emphasizes the importance of recourse to a court for persons subject to detention.
-The HRC held that "whenever a decision depriving a person of his liberty is taken by an administrative body or authority, there is no doubt that article 9, paragraph 4, obliges the State party concerned to make available to the person detained the right of recourse to a court of law."196 The finding that recourse to a court of law is a necessary component of the right to liberty and security of the person was also made by the HRC in the context of immigration detention in C v.
-Australia197 and in the context of psychiatric detention in A v.
-New Zealand.198
+The HRC held that "whenever a decision depriving a person of his liberty is taken by an administrative body or authority, there is no doubt that article 9, paragraph 4, obliges the

-The "Istanbul Statement on the Use and Effects of Solitary Confinement" recommends that solitary confinement be absolutely prohibited for prisoners with mental health issues.
+The "Istanbul Statement on the Use and Effects of Solitary Confinement" recommends that solitary confinement be absolutely prohibited for prisoners with